HenningBeyer/Project-Collection/Projekt Bildbearbeiter/README.md

 ## Running the Program

 Not all files needed to run the project are included, as they are far too many.
 Building the project from the files would also take pretty long.
-Instead, I refer to the nice documentation file that includes images of the program, but also provide a runnable [.exe file](https://drive.google.com/file/d/1J7UEE46qH1sEPApwUDhr0A-TCyybGHHi/view?usp=sharing) (if you really want to run the program, despite it beeing an .exe file [never recommended]).
+Instead, I refer to the nice [documentation](https://github.com/HenningBeyer/Side-Projects/blob/main/Projekt%20Bildbearbeiter/Dokumentation/Dokumentation.pdf) file that includes enough images of the program, but also provide a runnable [.exe file](https://drive.google.com/file/d/1J7UEE46qH1sEPApwUDhr0A-TCyybGHHi/view?usp=sharing) (if you really want to run the program, despite it beeing an .exe file [never recommended]).